 Toy Story Land has a few decorations, including awesome oversized character cookies.
 I believe they’re just decor but I didn’t actually try to eat them.
 Proceed at your own risk.
 Toy Story Land won’t wow when it comes to Christmas but there’s a few nicely done additions that I enjoy.
 Alien Swirling Saucers plays a few Christmas songs while you spin around, Rex has a Santa hat on.
 It’s nice.
 Christmas Hamm anyone?
 (Older gentleman and stroller not included.)

 Unfortunately, we can’t leave Hollywood Studios without a major dud.
 That’s what Jingle Bell, Jingle BAM! is.
 Don’t mistake Disney’s punctuation for my enthusiasm.
 I usually love fireworks and nighttime spectaculars but this plot is rough.
 With some characters that I barely recognize leading the show and a largely disappointing soundtrack, I don’t recommend seeing this.
 The pyro is okay but there are better options.
+So far, the show has not returned for 2021 so it will likely not be back this year.

 Overall, Christmas is when Hollywood Studios is strongest.
 The decor is well done and most of the entertainment touches are nice.
 I admire the non-generic decor even if it does impede on my nightmares.